Low Operating Standards Causes High Retail Defection

 - 20% have encountered spilled products or messy floors.

-- In particular, women control 60% of personal wealth in the US and account for 85% of all consumer purchases but are much less tolerant of a mess.
+- In particular, women control 60% of personal wealth in the US and account for 85% of all customer purchases but are much less tolerant of a mess.
 In fact, a majority of women say messiness would keep them from returning to a store.
+A massive hit on customer defection.

 - We will add these stats to those we have mentioned before.